aptos-labs/aptos-core/aptos-move/move-examples/move-tutorial/README.md

 <details>
 <summary>Method <code>mint</code></summary>

-`mint` method mints coins to a given account.
+The `mint` method mints coins to a given account.
 Here we require that `mint` must be approved by the module owner.
 We enforce this using the assert statement:
 ```
 assert!(signer::address_of(&module_owner) == MODULE_OWNER, ENOT_MODULE_OWNER);
 ```
 Assert statements in Move can be used in this way: `assert!(<predicate>, <abort_code>);`.
 This means that if the `<predicate>` is false, then abort the transaction with `<abort_code>`.
 Here `MODULE_OWNER` and `ENOT_MODULE_OWNER` are both constants defined at the beginning of the module.
-The standard library's [`error` module] also defines common error categories we can use.
+The standard library's [`error`] module also defines common error categories we can use.

 It is important to note that Move is transactional in its execution -- so if an [abort](../../../developer-docs-site/docs/guides/move-guides/book/abort-and-assert.md) is raised no unwinding of state needs to be performed, as no changes from that transaction will be persisted to the blockchain.

 [`error` module]: https://github.com/aptos-labs/aptos-core/blob/main/aptos-move/framework/move-stdlib/sources/error.move

-We then deposit a coin with value `amount` to the balance of `mint_addr`.
+We then deposit a coin with value `amount` to the balance of `mint_addr`:
 ```
 deposit(mint_addr, Coin { value: amount });
 ```